-We are filing the registration statement of which this prospectus is a part to permit holders of the shares of our Common Stock and our Warrants described in the section entitled "Selling Securityholders" to resell such shares of Common Stock and Warrants.
-We will not receive any proceeds from the sale of shares of Common Stock or Warrants by the Selling Securityholders.
+We are filing the registration statement of which this prospectus is a part to permit holders of the shares of our Common Stock described in the section entitled "Selling Securityholders" to resell such shares of Common Stock.
+We will not receive any proceeds from the sale of shares of Common Stock by the Selling Securityholders.

-The Selling Securityholders will pay all incremental selling expenses relating to the sale of their shares of Common Stock and Warrants, including underwriters' or agents' commissions and discounts, brokerage fees, underwriter marketing costs and all reasonable fees and expenses of any legal counsel representing the Selling Securityholders, except that we will pay the reasonable fees and expenses of one legal counsel for the Selling Securityholders, in the event of an underwritten offering of their securities.
+The Selling Securityholders will pay all incremental selling expenses relating to the sale of their shares of Common Stock, including underwriters' or agents' commissions and discounts, brokerage fees, underwriter marketing costs and all reasonable fees and expenses of any legal counsel representing the Selling Securityholders.
 We will bear all other costs, fees and expenses incurred in effecting the registration of the securities covered by this prospectus, including, without limitation, all registration and filing fees, printing and delivery fees, Nasdaq listing fees and fees and expenses of our counsel and our accountants.